Good Times (Chic song): Sampling and motifs

 The bass line of "Good Times" was recreated in the Sugarhill Gang's 1979 single "Rapper's Delight", a key track in the development of hip hop.
 Nile Rodgers and Bernard Edwards threatened legal action over copyright, which resulted in a settlement and them being credited as co-writers.
 Rodgers said that he was originally upset with the song, but later declared it to be "one of his favorite songs of all time" and his favorite of all the tracks that sampled Chic (the song used samples of the strings, and an interpolation of the bass line).
 He also stated that "as innovative and important as 'Good Times' was, 'Rapper's Delight' was just as much, if not more so."
 Traditionally, Chic's live performances of "Good Times" incorporate a portion of "Rapper's Delight" including audience participation call-and-response.

 UK garage group Da Click's 1999 debut single "Good Rhymes" interpolated the song's bassline and chorus along with vocals from Luther Vandross' "Never Too Much".

 Queen's John Deacon reportedly used the song's bass line as inspiration for his own bass line for the band's 1980 single "Another One Bites the Dust".
 The lines were so similar that the press accused Chic of ripping off the line from Queen even though "Good Times" was recorded and released earlier.
 Both Rodgers and Edwards said that Deacon was hanging around them when "Good Times" was recorded.
 Years later, Queen guitarist Brian May acknowledged Chic's influence on Deacon's playing, saying, "It's very Nile Rodgers.
 John absolutely adored him — we all do.
 John was very influenced by him, without a doubt.
 What an amazing guy Nile Rodgers is."

+Man Enough by Def Leppard, from their 2015 album Def Leppard, has been described by Classic Rock as ripping off Another One Bites the Dust (which itself took influence from Chic's "Good Times").